Niaz Ahmad Akhtar: Vice-chancellor at the University of Engineering and Technology (UET), Taxila

 In 2014, he became the Vice Chancellor of the University of Engineering & Technology, Taxila.
 In addition to increasing the number of students and faculty, he started many new programs including 12 new BS, MS and Ph.D. programs.
 He established new centers including Technology Incubation Center, Staff Development Center, E-Rozgaar Center and Social Entrepreneurship Center.
 He established Departments of Computer Sciences, Electronics Engineering, Environmental Engineering, Industrial Engineering and Basic Sciences in a state-of-art new Academic Block.
 He was also instrumental in getting approved of the University Statues in 2017.
 Owing to his significant contributions, he was decorated with the National Award of Sitara-e-Imtiaz in 2015, in the Field of Education (Engineering & Technology).
 Akhtar has helped start new programs at Information Technology University.

 Vice-chancellor at the University of Sahiwal

-In 2021, Dr. Akhtar was assigned the additional charge of the University of Sahiwal (UoS) for a period of three months or until a regular appointment was made.
+In 2021, Akhtar was assigned the additional charge of the University of Sahiwal (UoS) for a period of three months or until a regular appointment was made.
 He established new faculties at the university and modified various existing ones.
 He also established the online admission portal for the first time in the history of the university.
 He took steps to promote research culture at the university, developed national and international linkages, and improved the transport facilities at the university.